Prabhat-Kumar-42/fullstackopen-exercises/part7/README.md

 ### Part 7

+> Migrated the whole app to use Redux in `blog-redux`.

+#### Current Progress\*\*: All exercises of Part 7 [7.1 to 7.21] are completed.

+#### Instructions to Check The Working:

-> To log in and check internals of this part, download backend code from '[part 4](https://github.com/Prabhat-Kumar-42/fullstackopen-exercises/tree/main/part4/blog)' of this repo.
+- To log in and check the internals of this part, download the backend code from '[Part 4](https://github.com/Prabhat-Kumar-42/fullstackopen-exercises/tree/main/part4/blog)' of this repository.
-> Run both Fronend and Backend code in developement, then signup or login using frontend and check out the app.
+- Run both the frontend and backend code in development mode, then sign up or log in using the frontend and check out the app.

-> Migrated whole App to use redux in blog-redux.

-**Current Progress**: All exercises of part 7 [7.1 to 7.21] are done.

-**Section A**: Section A completed, all exercises of section A [7.1 to 7.3] done.
+**Section A**: Section A is complete, with all exercises of Section A [7.1 to 7.3] done.

-**Section B**: section B completed, all exercises of section B [7.4 to 7.8] done.
+**Section B**: Section B is complete, with all exercises of Section B [7.4 to 7.8] done.

 **Section D**:

-    - Redux:
+- **Redux**:
-        - Section Part D completed, all exercises of section D [7.9 to 7.21] are done.
+  - Section D is complete, with all exercises of Section D [7.9 to 7.21] done.
-        - All bugs fixed.
+  - All bugs have been fixed.